BuilderBench: The Building Blocks of Intelligent Agents: Design philosophy behind the BuilderBench task-suite.

 \textbf{Solving different tasks should require distinct skills.} For example, once an agent learns how to pick and place two blocks, extending this to three or more independent blocks does not qualitatively require an additional ability.
 We have designed tasks such that they demand a range of motor skills, including grasping, nudging, and throwing.
 Importantly, tasks also require logical reasoning skills, such as commutativity and associativity of blocks (pick and place ordering), induction (stacking $n$ blocks vs stacking $n+1$ blocks), geometry, and intuitive physics.

 \textbf{Most tasks should be solvable by humans.} To ensure that solving the tasks is theoretically possible, we manually solved most tasks using the same action space as the agent.
-We also provide scripts that allow researchers to explore the environments and attempt to solve tasks themselves.
+We also provide scripts that allow researchers to explore the environments and attempt to solve tasks themselves\footnote{Please checkout our code for the script to teleoperate the robot.}.

-\textbf{Tasks should range from very easy to extremely hard.} This is an important feature of BuilderBench, meant to provide breadcrumbs of feedback to go from current algorithms capable of solving only the simplest tasks and agents that can build anything.
+\textbf{Tasks should range from very easy to extremely hard.} This is an important feature of BuilderBench, meant to provide breadcrumbs of feedback to go from current algorithms capable of solving only the easy tasks to agents that can build anything.

 \textbf{Tasks should include some whose solutions are unknown even to the authors.} One aim of BuilderBench is also to see if artificial agents can come up with solutions to problems whose solutions are unknown.
-Hence, we have included a small minority of tasks which we were not able to solve.
+Hence, we have included a small minority of structures which even we were not able to build.